High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Additional Numerical Experiments

-As we consider the impact of dimensionality to the SVM, we gradually increase $p$ such that $p\in\{100,\,200,\,...,1000\}$.
-For each choice of dimensionality, 100 problem instances are generated, each with a training sample size $n=100$ and according to the procedure given above.
-For each problem instance, a generalization data set is also produced with the same procedure above.
-The performance of each SVM variant is reported in Table \ref{table summary 123}, where we compare the averages, denoted ``Mean'' (\%), and standard errors, denoted ``SE'' (\%), of the classification errors, calculated as $\frac{\text{Number of wrongly classified observations}}{\text{Total number of observations}}\times 100\%$, for the generalization sets.
-From this table, we can see that the classification errors generated by the proposed SVM-FCP is noticeably better than all other alternative approaches involved in this test.
-A representation of the above comparisons are provided in Figure \ref{C-b-C comparison}, where the radius of each of the error bars is 1.96 times the standard error.
-This figure shows that the SVM-FCP persistently outperforms the other three SVM variants involved in the test.
+In testing the impact of dimensionality on the out-of-sample performance of all the four SVM variants, $p$ was increased gradually with values chosen from $\{100,\,200,\,...,1000\}$.
+For each choice of dimensionality, 100 random replications were conducted.
+The performance of each SVM variant is reported in Tables \ref{table summary 123} and \ref{table summary 123 b}, where we compare the averages and standard errors of the out-of-sample classification errors for the cases with lower and higher correlations in the design, respectively.
+From both tables, one can see that the classification errors generated by the proposed SVM-FCP were noticeably better than all other alternative approaches involved in this test.
+A representation of the comparisons are provided in the two subplots of Figure \ref{C-b-C comparison}, where the center and radius of each of the error bars are the average classification error and 1.96 times the corresponding standard error, respectively, from the 100 replications.
+This figure shows that the SVM-FCP persistently outperformed the other three SVM variants involved in the test.